Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 Why Work On the Trail Wrist vs Lead Wrist?

-The trail and the lead wrist are important in the golf swing.
-At HackMotion we have analyzed more than 1,000,000 golf swings of players and we notice that since the trail wrist is usually the dominant wrist for the player sometimes it is easier to focus on.
+The trail and lead wrists are important in the golf swing.
+At HackMotion, we have analyzed more than 1,000,000 golf swings of players, and we notice that since the trail wrist is usually the dominant wrist for the player, sometimes it is easier to focus on.

-If you struggle with getting the lead wrist in the right position, try switching to working on the trail wrist for a while and see if it makes any impact on your game.
+If you struggle with getting the lead wrist in the right position, try working on the trail wrist for a while and see if it improves your game.

 Sometimes, all it takes is a mindset change to see the difference.